Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Le Sigh… how I love Harlow and Rukh!
 They’re one of the best couples in the Ice Planet Barbarians series, probably because Rukh is the strong, silent and wants his mate all to himself type ☺️.

 You find out at the beginning of Barbarian Mine that Harlow was diagnosed with a brain tumour back on Earth.
 While her “cootie” is fighting the c@ncer, it starts to falter once she gets pregnant.
-What results is a decision that will upend Rukh and Harlow’s quaint life; they need the tribe’s healer but can Rukh get over his bias?
+What results is a decision that will upend Rukh and Harlow’s quaint life; they need the tribe’s healer, but can Rukh overcome his bias?

 Ranking of Book: 11th of 20